-My love affair with Italian cooking began almost 40 years ago when I married into a large Italian family, overflowing with talented cooks.
+My love affair with Italian cooking began over 45 years ago when I married into a large Italian family, overflowing with talented cooks.
 Throughout the early years of my marriage, I had the opportunity to learn the basics of Italian cuisine, and to perfect traditional family recipes.
 Later, my family moved to Milan, Italy, where we resided for eight years.
 During these years we traveled Italy extensively, savoring all the different regional cuisines, while developing a greater appreciation for the country’s culture, history and it’s people.

 The essence of Italian cooking today is simplicity.
-One uses the freshest seasonal ingredients possible, and then uses basic cooking techniques to simply enhance the natural flavor of the food.
+One uses the freshest seasonal ingredients possible and then uses basic cooking techniques to simply enhance the natural flavor of the food.
 While living in Italy, I spent many hours each week browsing through the market stands overflowing with the vibrant colors of each season’s bounty.
 I learned to keep “an Italian kitchen” during this period, and to plan my daily menu only after visiting the local market or grocery to see what was fresh that day.
 I now am fortunate enough to live in North America six months a year, and Umbria, Italy the other six months where we run a vacation house for guests.
-Whether I am in the US or Italy, I still try to continue this tradition of visiting my local green grocer looking for inspiration for that day’s dinner.
+Whether I am in the US or Italy, I still try to continue this tradition of visiting my local greengrocer looking for inspiration for that day’s dinner.

-It was during our earlier stay in Italy, that my kitchen became truly Italian, and I learned to prepare everything from breads to pastas, and anything in between.
+It was during our earlier stay in Italy, that my kitchen became truly Italian, and I learned to prepare everything from loaves of bread to kinds of pasta, and anything in between.
 Living in Italy also taught me that dining “Italian Style” was more than merely eating.
 When one sits down at an Italian table, time is taken to savor each course, to visit with those sharing your meal, and to relax after a busy day.
 Italians learn to appreciate good food when they are young, and eating continues to be one of each day’s pleasures even as they grow to adulthood.
 Italian women all seem to share a passion for food, which is probably why life in Italy has always revolved around the kitchen.
 Recipes are passed down through generations, and every holiday revolves around family favorite recipes.

-My passion for Italian food, has led me to collect hundreds of personal recipes throughout the years that I will share on this blog in my Recipe Collection.
+My passion for Italian food has led me to collect hundreds of personal recipes throughout the years that I will share on this blog in my Recipe Collection.
 I do believe in making everything from scratch in my own kitchen, but I certainly understand that others prefer shortcuts due to limited time in their busy days.
 I will try and offer ideas for cutting steps whenever possible in my recipes for those who would prefer this help.
 I continue to develop my culinary techniques each week, and will gladly share tips I learn as well as the recipes I create as this site develops.
 Over the years, I have learned to appreciate “simple Italian”, and have grown to realize that if you use fresh, quality ingredients, you do not need to put in a lot of effort to create a delicious meal.

 Through this blog, I hope to share both my love of Italian cooking, as well as the customs involved in the preparation and sharing of a typical Italian meal.
 I plan on exploring the regional cuisine throughout Italy, and the seasonal specialties unique to each area.
-I hope to inspire everyone to try new recipes, and to fully experience the joy of Italian cuisine.
+I hope to inspire everyone to try new recipes and to fully experience the joy of Italian cuisine.
 As this blog develops, I will be adding in new recipes and articles weekly, as well as periodic reviews of cookbooks.
 Please Contact Me with any specific requests, suggestions or questions.

 How would you describe the recipes found on Italian Food Forever?